18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 If your horse didn’t win the race, but placed, then your ‘win’ part of the bet would be settled as a loss, but the ‘place’ part would be settled as a win.
 The amount of places that each betting site pays out at on each-way bets depends on the bookie and the amount of runners in a race.

-Each Way Betting At The Grand National
+Each Way betting at the Grand National

 An each-way bet on the Grand National isn’t any different to that of an each-way bet on horse racing.
-For example, if you use the Fitzdares welcome offer (one of our recommended betting offers), log in and pick a horse, there’s an option to make it each way on the betting slip:
+For example, if you use the bet365 welcome offer (one of our recommended betting offers), log in and pick a horse, there’s an option to make it each way on the betting slip:

 In previous years, some betting sites have offered to payout more places on each-way bets on the Grand National than they typically would on other meetings throughout the year.
 It’s the same format though, as an each-way bet on the Grand National would cover both the ‘win’ and ‘place’ part of the betting selections included in your bet.